Clydesdale Junction Railway: The Caledonian

 The route into Glasgow traced a broad northward sweep from Motherwell by way of Gartsherrie and Garnkirk, to a cramped and inconveniently located terminal at Townhead in Glasgow.
 The Caledonian now realised that the Clydesdale Junction line would give them an alternative, possibly superior, route to the City.
-In a quick submission, the Caledonian obtained Parliamentary authorisation to acquire the Clydesdale Junction and the Polloc and Govan by Act of 18 August 1845.
+In a quick submission, the Caledonian obtained authorisation to acquire the Clydesdale Junction and the Polloc and Govan by the Caledonian, Polloc and Govan, and Clydesdale Junction Railways Amalgamation Act 1846 (9 & 10 Vict. c. ccclxxix) of 18 August 1845.

-The Clydesdale Junction Railway purchased the Polloc and Govan Railway in August 1846; the owner, William Dixon, received 2,400 Caledonian Railway shares in payment, suggesting that the Clydesdale was already in thrall to the Caledonian.
+The Clydesdale Junction Railway also purchased the Polloc and Govan Railway in August 1846; the owner, William Dixon, received 2,400 Caledonian Railway shares in payment, suggesting that the Clydesdale was already in thrall to the Caledonian.
 Clydesdale Junction shareholders were guaranteed 6% on its capitalisation of £450,000, with the option of having their shares purchased by the Caledonian for cash at a premium of 50%.
 (The Clydesdale was still under construction and the shares were not fully paid up.).